Busybeebee11/specificity/README.md

 ## About
-Task involves using both IDs and classes on tags and elements to understand CSS specificity and inheritance on stylings.
+Task involves creating an ordered and unordered lists using both IDs and classes on tags and elements to understand CSS hierarchy of specificity and inheritance on stylings.
 ---
 Task given by Stutern.